I HOMESTORIES | Real or virtual? In the room with Dennis Grimm

 Fictional or real?
 Life takes place in reality.

-Digital or analogue?
-When it comes to visualization, clearly digital.
+Digital or analog?
+Clearly digital when it comes to visualization.

-Thank you dear Dennis for these unique insights into your work at darqviz and your very special talent for showing our products in such a special environment!
+Thank you Dennis for these unique insights into your work at darqviz and your special talent for showing our products in such a special setting!

 Leave a comment